-- q. the retention of sufficient buffer areas around the Netherhall Farm Meadow county wildlife site, the provision of a long-term management regime, including limited access, to protect and enhance the ecological value of the meadow, and assessment of the wider site for potential to create an ecological corridor between sites GB1 and GB2; - r. the retention of or safe relocation of existing bat roosts at Netherhall Farm: - s. the retention of existing buildings of local interest, with potential for adaptive reuse, and maintenance and enhancement of the landscaped setting of the buildings of local interest.
+- q. the retention of sufficient buffer areas around the Netherhall Farm Meadow County Wildlife Site, the provision of a long-term management regime, including limited access, to protect and enhance the ecological value of the meadow, and assessment of the wider site for potential to create an ecological corridor between sites GB1 and GB2: - r. the retention of or safe relocation of existing bat roosts at Netherhall Farm;

+Section Three: City Centre, Areas of Major Change, Opportunity Areas and Site Specific Proposals s. the retention of existing buildings of local interest, with potential for adaptive reuse, and maintenance and enhancement of the landscaped setting of the buildings of local interest.